jmtfeliciano/R_TitanicData/README.md

 Note:
-This folder contains a PDF file called`R_TitanicNotebook.pdf`.

 The PDF will show you all the code in the RMD File but with all output from the inline R code.
-Viewing the Rmd file from Github will not show you the output.
-So it is imperative that you view the PDF in Github.
-Or if you want to see the output and play with them, please download and see RStudio.
+Viewing the Rmd file directly from Github will not show you the output.

+To View this Tutorial Properly:
+1.  _View this file:_ called`R_TitanicNotebook.pdf`.
+OR
+2. Install RStudio to view and interact with RMD file and the scripts I have created.